Prerequisite – File Systems

 - Direct Access –

 Another method is direct access method also known as relative access method.
-A filed-length logical record that allow program to read and write record rapidly. in no particular order.
+A filed-length logical record that allows the program to read and write record rapidly. in no particular order.
 The direct access is based on the disk model of a file since disk allows random access to any file block.
 For direct access, the file is viewed as a numbered sequence of block or record.
 Thus, we may read block 14 then block 59 and then we can write block 17.
-There is no restriction on the order of reading and writing for direct access file.
+There is no restriction on the order of reading and writing for a direct access file.

 A block number provided by the user to the operating system is normally a relative block number, the first relative block of the file is 0 and then 1 and so on.

 - Index sequential method –

 It is the other method of accessing a file which is built on the top of the direct access method.
 These methods construct an index for the file.
 The index, like an index in the back of a book, contains the pointer to the various blocks.
 To find a record in the file, we first search the index and then by the help of pointer we access the file directly.

 - It is built on top of Sequential access.

 - It control the pointer by using index.